kefeletswe/kefeletswe/README.md

 FEATURES INCLUDE:
+HOME PAGE

-Navigation bar;  this is located at the top of the page where the user can be able to find the school name on the left, the Home,About, Facilities and Login form easily.
+The user will find a navigation which is located at the top  of the page where the user can be able to find the school name and on the top-left, the Home,About, Facilities and Login form.
+When clicked move to their linked pages.
+The navigation bar is fixed on the whole page , this feature makes it easy for the user to go from one page to another without having to scrol up.

-Header;   on this section the user is able to simple and relevant information about the name of the school, location, age group and the type of education offered.
-Below thst the user can find a register now navbar which hovers green when clicked.The hover effect is not working at the moment.
-The color 3 colors on the register nav blend in well together.

-The hearder  has a background image of a teacher with a child.
+The home page has a background image of a teacher with a child.
 This is to make the page attractive, relevant and easy to understand before even reading the page contents.
 It has a description incase the page does not load up.